ukff/kyma-environment-broker/docs/contributor/04-20-release.md

 - `post-keb-trial-cleanup-job-release-build`
 - `post-keb-subaccount-cleanup-job-release-build`
 8. The ProwJobs upload the binary images.
+9. The GitHub action initiates the bump of the KEB images and KEB chart version.
+10. A code owner approves the PR with the KEB images and KEB chart version bump.
+11. The GitHub action commits the new KEB chart metadata to the `gh-pages` branch.
-9. If the unit tests, KEB chart tests, and ProwJob status await are completed successfully, the GitHub action publishes the release.
+12. The GitHub action publishes the release.

 ### Replace an Existing Release